PuppetZhou/Puppet-Bioinfo-learning/README.md

-# Puppet-Bioinfo-learning
+# Puppet-Bioinfo-learning of R analysis
-record the process of learning bioinfomatics
+record the process of learning bioinfomatics especially R skills